-At the Law Offices of Ben Yeroushalmi, we are excellently prepared to litigate on any nursing home neglect matter, including incontinence issues.
-We believe that injury and loss of dignity due to a nursing facility’s failure to properly care for any incontinent patients is unacceptable.
+The Los Angeles nursing home and assisted living neglect lawyers at the Law Offices of Ben Yeroushalmi are excellently prepared to litigate on any nursing home neglect matter, including incontinence issues.
+Our attorneys believe that injury and loss of dignity due to a nursing facility’s failure to properly care for any incontinent patients is unacceptable.
 We have had much success in litigating such issues and are always driven to pursue our clients’ cases until a satisfactory and just outcome has been acquired.

 Incontinence is a prevalent, difficult, and expensive health problem in skilled nursing facilities.
 At least half of all nursing home residents suffer urinary or bowel incontinence.
 Incontinence care is difficult and time-consuming because most incontinent residents have cognitive and physical disabilities and have to rely on assistance from nursing staff (primarily certified nurse assistants, CNAs) for their toilet and hygiene care.